icyb3r-code/DBAdmin/MSSQL/Contents/AlwaysEncryptColumn2022/README.md

 limitation of the AE if it's implemented on SQL Server

 - Distributed Queries
-- No Defaukt or check Constratints
+- No Default or check Constratints
 - No Partition Columns
 - Columns Reference computed Columns
 - No Transactional/Merge Replication
 - Aggregations
 - Columns with the Identity property
 - No Triggers

 ## 6- Type Of Keys

 ### 6.1- Column Encryption Key